elipapa/markdown-cv/index.md

 `March-August 2021`
 __Editorial Assistant, Project Management @ ARTECHNE, Utrecht University__
--   Edition and management of two edited volumes: *Histories of Conservation and Art History in Modern Europe* (Routledge), and *The Making of Technique in the Art* (Brepols).
+-   Edition and management of two edited volumes: *Histories of Conservation and Art History in Modern Europe* (Routledge) and *The Making of Technique in the Art* (Brepols).
 -  Prof. Dr. Sven Dupré.

  `January-December 2020`